Truck Instructor Courses

 If a student does not achieve the recommended ACSF level for the course in Reading and/or Literacy, Watto Training will advise them of this and discuss other study options with them.

-Basically, you will be invoiced for half of the course fees upfront; once paid – you will receive the Theory Assessment, Learning Resources and Tutorial Support.
+Students will be invoiced a deposit of $1,000 or the full course fee if less than $1,000.
+Once paid – you will receive the Theory Assessment, Learning Resources and Tutorial Support.
 This fee is non-refundable.

 Account Name: Watto Training Pty Ltd

-Please read the Learner Handbook for the Refund Policy.
+Please read the Student Handbook for the Refund Policy.

 Our Guarantee to Clients